sarcDV/sarcDV.github.io/projects/MoCo/speech.md

 GEavg(ON)=2.0±0.1\text{GE}_{\text{avg}}(\text{ON}) = 2.0 \pm 0.1

 These metrics suggest that the brain images are being quantitatively analyzed to assess the effects of motion correction, providing insights into the effectiveness of the intervention.

+# slide 13
+here the methodology used for the subjective assessment of MRI image quality in the study.
+- Expert Reviewers: The assessment was conducted by four experts, each with over five years of experience in MR image-quality evaluation.
+- Blinded Comparison: The raters performed side-by-side comparisons of images taken with and without Prospective Motion Correction (PMC).
+To ensure unbiased results, the images were presented in a randomized order.
+- Scoring System: Image quality was rated on a scale from 1 (worst) to 10 (best), with a focus on the presence and severity of motion artefacts.

+This structured approach helps to objectively evaluate the effectiveness of motion correction techniques in improving MRI image quality.

+# slide 14
+instead here the metrics used for the objective assessment of MRI image quality:
+- Average Edge Strength (AES): This metric measures the average strength of edges in an image, providing an indication of the clarity and sharpness of structural details.
+Higher AES values typically denote better-defined edges, reflecting enhanced image quality. and
+- Gradient Entropy (GE): GE evaluates the randomness and complexity of the gradient distribution within the image.
+It serves as a measure of the overall texture and contrast, with higher GE values suggesting a more detailed and varied image structure.

+Together, these metrics help quantify the improvements in image quality achieved through motion correction techniques, offering a clear and objective means of assessment.

+# slide 15
+In summary these are the key findings of the study on Prospective Motion Correction (PMC) in MRI:
+- High-Resolution MRI: The application of PMC notably enhances image quality in high-resolution scans.
+Most images with PMC activated demonstrated high or very high quality, with only three scenarios showing statistically significant improvements.
+Overall, both subjective and objective measures indicate superior image quality with PMC.
+- Evaluation Metrics: Among six evaluated groups, five showed improved image quality with PMC.
+However, one group displayed inconsistent results between subjective and objective assessments, highlighting the need for further investigation.
+- Applicability of PMC: PMC proves beneficial for high-resolution scans, even without deliberate motion, making it effective for healthy, compliant participants.
+This suggests PMC's broad applicability in routine clinical MRI practices.

+# slide 16
+the limitations encountered in the study on Prospective Motion Correction (PMC) in MRI are
+- Statistical Significance: While some scenarios showed statistically significant improvements with PMC, there were cases with inconsistencies between subjective and objective measures, indicating mixed results.
+- Motion Pattern Variability: The motion patterns for PMC ON and OFF were not always comparable.
+In some groups, the image quality metrics did not consistently show clear superiority for PMC.
+- Extremes of Motion: PMC's effectiveness decreases with very high levels of motion.
+For extreme cases or non-compliant patients, additional techniques or integration with Retrospective Motion Correction (RMC) are required.
+- Patient Compliance: PMC is more effective in compliant subjects.
+Applying PMC to non-compliant patients poses additional challenges, necessitating supplementary measures to achieve optimal results.

+These limitations highlight areas for further research and development to enhance the robustness and applicability of PMC in clinical practice.

+# slide 17
+this work have been on published on magnetice resonance in medicine with the title:
+"Quantitative evaluation of prospective motion correction in healthy subjects at 7T MRI"

+# slide 18
+following the recent development of Artificial Intelligence (AI) and Deep Learning in medical imaging, specifically in MRI:
+- Artificial Intelligence (AI): AI involves the simulation of human intelligence processes by machines, primarily computer systems, to perform tasks that typically require human cognition.
+- Deep Learning: A specialized subset of AI, deep learning uses multi-layered neural networks to analyze complex data, enabling the extraction of intricate patterns and insights.

+Role of AI in MRI

+    Data Analysis: AI algorithms are capable of processing and analyzing large volumes of MRI data swiftly and accurately, improving efficiency and diagnostic capabilities.

+    Pattern Recognition: Deep learning models are particularly adept at identifying complex patterns within imaging data, such as motion artefacts, enhancing the quality and reliability of MRI scans.

+These advancements highlight the significant impact of AI and deep learning on improving the accuracy and efficiency of medical imaging.